SF-WDI-LABS/tunely-angular/docs/sprint1.md

 Now that the database is seeded, let's continue and use it in our `/api/albums` route.

+1. Delete the hard-coded server data.

-1. Require `./models` in `server.js`.
+1. Require `./models` in `controllers/albums.js`.

-1. Edit the current `app.get('/api/albums', fun...` to access the database and pull all albums.
+1. Edit the current `function index` to access the database and pull all albums.

 1. Verify that you're getting the right data on your index page now.
 Your ajax should still work; but if the `keys` in the data have changed at all you'll have to resolve that.